 Assessment of your learning.

-I have developed my understanding in php, I achieved this by writing loops and programming in the language blade which is very similar to php.
-I also had the chance to get more familiar with bootstrap which helped me create the different sections of the website quickly.
+I have developed my understanding in PHP, I achieved this by writing loops and programming in the language blade which is very similar to PHP.
+I also had the chance to get more familiar with Bootstrap which helped me create the different sections of the website quickly.
 During this project I became more comfortable with GitHub by committing regularly.

 Completing a large software development project